Chia Seeds and Warfarin: Can You Take Them Together?

 What should you do?

-Watch for bleeding warning signs.
-Unusual bruising, prolonged bleeding from minor cuts, blood in urine or stool, dark or tarry stools, frequent nosebleeds, or unexplained gum bleeding should prompt immediate medical attention regardless of the suspected cause.
+• Watch for bleeding warning signs at any time: unusual bruising, prolonged bleeding from minor cuts, blood in urine or stool, dark or tarry stools, frequent nosebleeds, or unexplained gum bleeding.
+Seek medical attention promptly if these occur.

 Which specific products are affected?